bigchsta62/takeMoreNotes/README.md

   ### This is optional if you want to clone the repo and make changes to it.
  * Clone the repo to your local machine

- * If you don't have Node JS installed go here and follow the instructions: https://www.npmjs.com/get-npm
+ * If you don't have Node JS installed, go here and follow the instructions: https://www.npmjs.com/get-npm

  * Have fun!